Join Us on Sunday

 Healing Prayers & Laying on of Hands

-At the 10 o'clock service, during communion, a healing station is offered in the baptistery for those who may desire prayers of healing.
+At the 9 (summer time) or 10 (academic year) o'clock service, during communion, a healing station is offered in the baptistery for those who may desire prayers of healing.

 Communion Visits and Pastoral Care